 - Possible kidney failure.

 Diabetes can also cause ketoacidosis, which can be life-threatening.
 Ketoacidosis often results in dehydration, vomiting, lethargy, and rapid breathing.
 Your vet may recommend that you keep ketone testing sticks at home, so you can test your dog’s urine for ketones.
 If your dog’s urine tests positive for ketones, they’re experiencing a medical emergency and needs immediate veterinary treatment.

 Treatments for illnesses, like diabetes, can be covered under a base Lemonade Pet policy.
-Keep in mind, you’ll only be reimbursed for eligible costs if your pet is showing signs of diabetes, is diagnosed with diabetes, or has test results that show elevated glucose levels in their blood or urine after your policy is already active (including the 14 day illness waiting period)—otherwise their diabetes will be considered a pre-existing condition.
+Keep in mind, you’ll only be reimbursed for eligible costs if your pet is showing signs of diabetes, is diagnosed with diabetes, or has test results that show elevated glucose levels in their blood or urine after your policy is already active (including their illness waiting period, which varies by state)—otherwise their diabetes will be considered a pre-existing condition.

 That’s why it can be helpful to apply for pet insurance as early in your dog’s life as possible, so you can get coverage for any illnesses that your pup develops down the line.

 How can you manage and monitor your dog’s diabetes?

 Your vet will become an important partner in managing your dog’s diabetes.
 You may need to make several trips to the vet in the beginning for medication adjustments, but once your dog is well-regulated, those appointments will become less frequent.
 Your vet will provide you with information about the best diet and exercise for your dog, how to give your dog insulin, and how to monitor their glucose.

 It’s also important to be prepared for the costs of managing your dog’s diabetes.
 Vet visits and insulin costs can quickly add up.
 Pet insurance coverage can help take some of the bite out of these vet bills.